0xwhoami/Growtopia-Chemsynth-Router/README.md

 ## How to Use
-Type -r [your current color here] [your target color here] (with -a optional for advance). the list of allowed colors is r=red, y=yellow, g=green, b=blue, p=pink. type -h or --help for more information
+Type -r [your current color here] [your target color here] (with -a optional for advance). the list of allowed colors is
+- R = RED
+- Y = YELLOW
+- G = GREEN
+- B = BLUE
+- P = PINK
+Type -h or --help for more information

 ## Example
 1. -r pygbpgrbgy bbypgrbrpb [enter]